kizitonwose/colorpreference/README.md

 ## Credits

-Original code belongs to [Roman Nurik](https://github.com/romannurik) of [Google](https://github.com/google), I did some additions like the view size, color shape, support-preference-v7/v14 usage and the ability to use a custom color picker(more to come).
+Original code belongs to [Roman Nurik](https://github.com/romannurik) of [Google](https://github.com/google), I did some additions like the view size, color shape, support-preference-v7/v14 usage, the ability to use a custom color picker and usage of inbuilt color picker outside the preference screen(more to come).
 I have also made it available as a Gradle dependency for easy usage.

 ## License